minnn-tw/ci-workshop/README.md

     ```
     Remember to add your pipeline group to the config repo!
     `'Allow'` `'Pipeline group'` `'ciworkshop'`.

+    Now check if you can see your pipeline/group appear on the dashboard.

 6. Pipeline config reference: <https://github.com/tomzo/gocd-yaml-config-plugin#setup>

+## Finally!
+We can start with the pipelines part!
+    I'm sorry, haven't done this in ages

+1. Open `ci-workshop.gocd.yaml`.
+There is already a pre-existing stage there.

+    Your tasks now are:
+    ```
+        - Task 1: run hello world in gocd-agent
+        - Task 2: write a unit test and include in your pipeline and get it to pass
+        - Task 3: get the pipeline to deploy the app
+        - Task 4: More than one environment with diff config
+    ```